Best Target Black Friday 2018 tech deals

 One of the first stores to reveal its Black Friday 2018 deals is Target.

-The retailer's doors open at 5 p.m. on Thanksgiving Day, Thursday November 22 and close that night at 1 a.m.
-Then it will re-open on Black Friday proper, November 23, a 7 a.m.
-Prices are good through Saturday, November 24.
+The retailer's doors open at 5 p.m. on Thanksgiving Day, Thursday Nov.
+22 and close that night at 1 a.m.
+Then it will reopen on Black Friday proper, Nov.
+23, at 7 a.m.
+Prices are good through Saturday, Nov.
+24.

-As you might expect Target's ad is packed with deals on tech.
-We've highlighted some are our favorites below.
+As you might expect, Target's ad is packed with deals on tech.
+We've highlighted some of our favorites below.
 Just keep the following points in mind:

 - Some deals are in-store-only, but the ones we've highlighted below should also be available at Target.com.

-- We linked to the current listing at Target's web site when one was available, but of course sale pricing won't be available until the sale begins (Thanksgiving Day, Thursday November 22).
+- We linked to the current listing at Target's website when one was available, but of course sale pricing won't be available until the sale begins (Thanksgiving Day, Thursday Nov.
+22).

 - CNET may get a share of revenue from the sale of the products featured on this page.